 Having Agia Galini as your temporary home base, you’ll have a wonderful opportunity to visit an ancient Greek Minoan settlement.
 In fact, it used to be a palace that went by the name of Phaistos.
 Compared to the more popular, but also more expensive Knossos in the North of Crete (near Heraklion), Phaistos makes a great alternative.
 It’s cheaper and you’ll see some amazing ancient structures.
 For history lovers, this a must-see spot on your road trip in Crete.

-Rolling your rented weels towards the East end side of the island, Koutsounari makes a good stopover location.
+Rolling your rented weels towards the East end side of the island of Crete, Koutsounari makes a good stopover location.
 There is a good option for camping and other types of accommodation.
 Most impressive here is the famous stunningly long stretch of pebbles beach.
-Good for a lovely time of relaxing and delicious Cretan food.
+Good for a lovely time of relaxing and delicious Greek food in Crete.

 Arriving at the east end of Crete, You’ll want to take a break for a few days in the isolated bay of Zakros.
 There is also an ancient Greek excavation to be found in the town and also some charming family restaurants.
 The beach is a bit short, but the bay sure is beautiful.
 Best to book your accommodation in advance to make sure you’ll be able to sleep close to the little village.